romshiri/sizeable-webview/README.md

 # Sizeable WebView

-Sizeable WebViewis a fully featured Windows Phone 8.1 WebView control with the following additions:
+Sizeable WebView is a fully featured Windows Phone 8.1 WebView control with the following additions:

-  - An option to disable web view interactions: zooming, scrolling, etc.
-  - Auto height setup accoring to the web view's content length.
+  - Auto height setup according to the web view's content length.
+  - An option to disable view interactions: zooming, scrolling, etc.

 ### Installation
+  - Clone (or download) the project.
+  - Add the project (or just the .cs and .xaml files) to your existing solution.
+  - Add a reference in your Windows Phone project.

 ### Usage

+At the desirable page, add the following xaml (don't forget to add the namespace):

 ```sh
 $ npm i -g gulp